Chrisang/Portfolio/index.md

 ### 3️⃣ NLP-Based Decision Support for Healthcare Records
 **Domain:** Healthcare Analytics

 **Problem**
-Manual review of unstructured medical records is time-consuming and inefficient.
+Healthcare providers need a comprehensive and accurate review of diagnoses from unstructured medical records.
+Manual processes are slow, error-prone, and increase the risk of missed critical information.

 **Approach**
-- Applied NLP techniques to extract insights from unstructured clinical text
+- Applied NLP techniques and AWS Comprehend to extract clinical entities, diagnoses, and relationships from unstructured text
-- Used classification and vector-based representations
+- Applied NLP techniques for classification and semantic similarity to validate diagnosis consistency
-- Integrated outputs into a decision-support workflow on AWS
+- Integrated outputs into an AWS-based decision-support workflow, enabling scalable, secure, and automated review
+- Designed the system to minimize manual interpretation errors and improve diagnostic accuracy

 **Outcome**
 - Reduced documentation review time by ~30%
+- Improved diagnostic accuracy and consistency by automating entity extraction and validation
-- Enabled faster, data-driven decisions for healthcare stakeholders
+- Enabled faster, data-driven decisions for clinicians and healthcare stakeholders

 **Skills Demonstrated:**
 `NLP · Healthcare Analytics · AI Decision Support`